Coppery-kewl/Main-Folder/Code/Python/README.md

-Hi this is my python stuf
+Hi this is my shitty python stuf